startechup/networking-valley/README.md

         InputStream keyStore = getResources().openRawResource(R.raw.keystore);

-        // Create the Networking Valley library and load the certification files. new NetworkingValley.Builder(this).loadCerts(clientStore, keyStore).build();
+        // Create the Networking Valley library and load the certification files.
+        // You can omit the loadCerts() method if you don't need SSL when communicating with the API. new NetworkingValley.Builder(this).loadCerts(clientStore, keyStore).build();
     }
 }